Last updated on October 8th, 2023

 Meet Vanessa de Burgo from By Magic Solutions.
 She’s a digital nomad virtual assistant currently living between Portugal and Mexico.
-Welcome to “Life by design”.
-This Discovery Sessions interview series probes inspiring individuals that work online and travel, and people designing their lives around freedom to inspire readers just like you.
+Welcome to “Life by Design”.
+This Discovery Sessions interview series probes inspiring individuals who work online and travel, and people designing their lives around freedom to inspire readers just like you.

 Rosie Bell: Where are you from or where do you feel local to?

 Vanessa de Burgo: I am Portuguese, from Lagos in the Algarve.

 RB: How did you start as a virtual assistant?

 VB: I started out as a nomad virtual assistant after a series of events and various factors.
 I was researching all the ways to make money working remotely, befriending digital nomads at a time of burnout in my corporate job, visiting said friends in Playa del Carmen, Mexico, and starting to work with a business coach.

 After starting to work remotely back in August 2020 I understood how much better that made me feel than constantly going to the office and into meaningless meetings where everyone feels miserable.
 That’s when I started doing some research to understand how I could quit that job to start working remotely for myself.
 I knew I wanted to help people and be part of multiple projects at the same time, so virtual assistance was always on my radar.

 After meeting a VA in Playa del Carmen who had started her business one year before and was thriving, I realized that even though it is a saturated market, I could definitely invest in it.
 So I came back to Portugal, switched from full-time to part-time in my corporate events role, and hired a business coach to help me start this journey.
 It was honestly the best decision of my life.

 RB: What advice would you give someone looking to start as a virtual assistant?